 £1,000,000 of renter’s cash stolen by crooked agents already in 2018 as deposit theft figures continue to soar

-Crooked landlords and letting agents were convicted of stealing £1,162,037 of tenant’s cash in tenancy deposit theft in 2017 – a rise of 14%
+Crooked landlords and letting agents have already been convicted of illegally pocketing over £900,000 of tenant’s cash in deposit theft in 2018 – with half the year still to come.

 The collapse of yet another letting agency has left landlords and tenants owed thousands of pounds in deposits which seem to have never been place in deposit protection schemes.
 The eHomes letting agency in Swaffham Norfolk has suddenly shut up…

 The deposit cap -the maximum amount landlords are allowed to take in tenancy deposits – could be set at just three weeks’ rent under new plans announced by the Labour Party.